ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {:codeblock}
 1. Edit the `export` file and set the environment variable values:
-   * `TF_VAR_ibmcloud_api_key` is an IBM Cloud API key.
+   * `TF_VAR_ibmcloud_api_key` is an {{site.data.keyword.Bluemix_notm}} API key.
 You can create one [from the console](https://{DomainName}/iam/apikeys).
-   * `TF_VAR_ssh_key_name` is the name of the VPC SSH public key in the cloud.
+   * `TF_VAR_ssh_key_name` is the name of the VPC SSH public key identified in the previous section.
 This is the public key that will be loaded into the virtual service instances to provide secure ssh access via the private key on your workstation.
 Use the CLI to verify it exists:
       ```sh
       ibmcloud is keys
       ```
       {:codeblock}
-   By default the private key is found here: $HOME/.ssh/id_rsa.
-For more info or instructions on how to manage and/or create an SSH key read [SSH keys](https://{DomainName}/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys).
    * `TF_VAR_resource_group_name` is a resource group where resources will be created.
 See [Creating and managing resource groups](https://{DomainName}/docs/resources?topic=resources-rgs).
 1. Load the variables into the environments:
    ```sh